zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/mysql.md

 ---
-description: Use a MySQL database service to store ML metadata
+description: How to store ML metadata in a MySQL database
 ---

 The MySQL Metadata Store is a built-in ZenML [Metadata Store](./overview.md)